carsonfarmer/blog/content/blog/playing-around-classification-algorithms.md

 better represents the 'actual' distribution of values in my data.
 For this, I usually turn to the [Jenks Optimisation][] (or Natural Breaks) classification.
-Essentially, this classification algorithm generates class intervals that minimise within group variance, and maximise between group variance.
+Essentially, this classification algorithm generates class intervals that minimize within group variance, and maximize between group variance.
 In this way, given a certain number (`k`) of classes, we arrive at an 'optimal' classification of our data into `k` classes.
 In the past, I would import my data into [R][], and calculate